Grammar Level D: “Horse”

 Cursive Penmanship: Cursive instruction gives way to daily practice with teacher oversight and accountability for students to do all written work with “museum quality” cursive.

-Writing Composition: Having been prepared, in Levels B and C, with basic spelling, grammar and handwriting, Level D students are ready to begin instruction in classical composition.
+Writing Composition: Having been prepared, in Levels B and C, with basic spelling, grammar and handwriting, Level D students are ready to begin their “Adventures in Writing” from the Institute for Excellence in Writing.
 The process of learning to write well is complex and difficult for young students as it requires learning to think in an organized manner.
-Level D students follow a systematic approach to writing instruction in which they summarize simple texts into key word outlines and then retell the text using interesting and varied vocabulary.
+Level D students follow a systematic approach to writing instruction in which they learn to summarize simple texts into key word outlines and then retell the text using interesting and varied vocabulary.
 The process requires much teacher guidance for every step to achieve mastery.
 Upon completing Level D, students will be able to easily summarize a simple text and rewrite it in their own words using interesting language, a variety of sentence styles, proper English grammar, and logical organization.

 Math: Arithmetic 3 (Click for Scope and Sequence) Level D students continue to master adding and subtracting multi-digit numbers with borrowing and carrying, are introduced to multiplication and division and memorize the facts from 1-12.
 Students at this level continue to master telling time, adding and subtracting money, and working with fractions.

-Subjects to be covered at home: Life Skills, physical fitness, fine arts, family discipleship and spiritual formation, nature study and history
+Subjects to be covered at home: Life Skills, fine arts, family discipleship, spiritual formation, and nature study.

 Grammar Level A Grammar Level B Grammar Level C Grammar Level E Logic